Ronnit3012/DevOps/docs.md

 ---

 Would you like me to also draft a **short visual example (diagram)** showing a user accessing Pyneta via two vanity URLs that both point to the same backend?
 That could make this prerequisites section even clearer.

+Conclusion

+By implementing multi-URL support, Pyneta can seamlessly serve users across multiple domains while maintaining a consistent and reliable experience.
+Whether deployed On-Prem, on AWS EC2, or within AWS EKS, the key is to align both the infrastructure and the application configuration to recognize and handle each vanity URL appropriately.
+With proper setup, testing, and ongoing maintenance of certificates and routing, your deployment will remain flexible, scalable, and user-friendly across all supported environments.